Oluwaseg/lms-api/PROJECT_PLAN.md

 ### 1. Students

-- Cannot sign up directly; they must be added by parents.
+- Can sign up directly; or they can be added by parents.
 - Enroll in free or paid courses.
 - Track progress, complete assignments, and earn badges.